May 5, 2014

 ROAM Data, an mPoS company from Boston, MA provide end-to-end solutions, covering the entire spectrum of mobile payments requirements.
 ROAM was co-founded by Michael Arner and John Rodley.
 ROAM is currently headed by Ken Paul, CEO of ROAM.

 The high transaction fees charged by banks (over 2% per transaction) usually dissuades mid-size vendors from using credit card POS machines for their business.
 SumUp, a Berlin based mPOS startup, is targeting small and mid-sized vendors and businesses.
-SumUp is taking advantage of continued absence of competitors and incumbents to acquire small to mid-size merchants.
+SumUp is taking advantage of the continued absence of competitors and incumbents to acquire small to mid-size merchants.

 Swipely, a Rhode Island company, was founded in 2009 by Angus Davis.
 They received $1 Mn, Angel funding in 2009.
-In 2010 Swipely acquired $7.5 Mn through investors such as Index Ventures, Greylock Partners, First Round Capital, Charles Moldow, Emil Michael, Angus Davis etc. (total 11 investors).
+In 2010 Swipely acquired $7.5 Mn through investors such as Index Ventures, Greylock Partners, First Round Capital, Charles Moldow, Emil Michael, Angus Davis, etc. (total 11 investors).
 In series A funding.
-The company further received $7.5 Mn from Shasta Ventures, Reid Hoffman, Danny Rimer and Josh Kopelman in series B funding in May, 2013 bringing their total up to $20.5 Mn.
-Swipely says that it is an easier way for local merchants to accept payments, understand customers and grow revenue with valuable analytics, loyalty and marketing tools.
+The company further received $7.5 Mn from Shasta Ventures, Reid Hoffman, Danny Rimer and Josh Kopelman in series B funding in May 2013 bringing their total up to $20.5 Mn.
+Swipely says that it is an easier way for local merchants to accept payments, understand customers and grow revenue with valuable analytics, loyalty, and marketing tools.
 Swipely doesn’t install any new equipment.
 It integrates the existing POS at merchant site with internet to capture transactional data which is later used to give meaningful customer insights using analytics.